jb1756/PWA_ontheway/README.md

 Application will require installation of node.js Please see the follwoing npm packages in the package.json file.

-Run application on the gitbash terminal by "npm run install, this will eventually start the application
+Run application on the gitbash terminal by "npm run install, this will eventually start the application. npm run install in both client and server side.

 ## Usage